 From the fall of Genesis until the Tabernacle construction, the Bible records people occasionally walking and talking with God but not dwelling with Him.
 As we shall see, within the framework of this Old Testament sanctuary, God draws His people closer to Himself through an intricate sacrificial system.
 Today, this arrangement can speak volumes about the specifics of such a great salvation and indescribable gift.

 . . . how shall we escape if we neglect so great a salvation . . . ?

 Every detail that Christ accomplished to restore our relationship with God can be discovered in the particulars of the wilderness tabernacle.

-This Tabernacle study concerns the Table of the Bread of Presence.
-This furnishing illustrates the New Testament Table of Communion at which both acceptance and affliction were elements.
+This study will examine how the Table of the Bread of Presence, as it is called in the Old Testament, illustrates the New Testament Table of Communion, at which both acceptance and affliction were elements.